 The Clinical Value of Peer Community

 Connecting with peers who are facing similar symptoms breaks down walls of isolation.
-Student wellness resources at the University of Michigan showed a group setting allows individuals to learn from the experiences of others while building essential social skills in a secure environment.
+Student wellness resources at the University of Michigan showed that a group setting allows individuals to learn from the experiences of others while building essential social skills in a secure environment.

 When this community support is integrated with professional guidance, teens with depression become significantly more receptive to the healing journey.